 A 2% solution would be 2 drops essential oil per teaspoon of carrier oil.
 3% would be 3 drops per teaspoon.

 Some essential oils work better when mixed with different carrier oils.
 So if you see your essential oils not mixing with particular carrier oil, you will have to experiment with another carrier oil.

-For more details in measuring for specific percentages including easy to use percentage tables visit this page on Measuring, Percentages and How much Click here
+For more details in measuring for specific percentages including easy to use percentage tables visit the page on Measuring, Percentages and How much - Type Measuring in the Search box.

 Some essential oils and absolutes will become 'saturated' into a carrier oil.
 When this occurs you can not get any more essential oil or absolute to mix in with the carrier oil.

 You will see it initially being in solution, but if you let it set for a day or two, you will either see the absolute sitting on the bottom or the essential oil sitting on the top of your carrier oil.